 The Heat of Ritual: A review of Kushana Bush's 'The Burning Hours'

-Robyn Maree Pickens considers the immersive communities in Kushana Bush’s paintings in the current exhibition at Dunedin Public Art Gallery.
+Robyn Maree Pickens considers the immersive communities in Kushana Bush’s exhibition at the Dunedin Public Art Gallery.

 “Once a miniaturist’s artistry enters our souls this way, it becomes the criterion for the beauty of our world.”[i]